 To unlock the potential of the AAP area, it is essential first to determine the preferred option for a redesign of Lytton Way.
-This chapter of the report presents the core enhancements proposed, the preferred option(s) for the key central area between Swingate and Danesgate, and then a series of themes that the reconfiguration of Lytton Way will enable.
+This chapter of the report presents the core enhancements proposed, a range of options for the key central area between Swingate and Danesgate, and then a series of themes that the reconfiguration of Lytton Way will enable.